Activity Insight - FAQ

 - I just came from another institution where we also used Activity Insight.
 Do I need to recreate everything I already had in their system?

-Digital Measures has taken many steps to create a safe environment for your information while still making it easy for you to securely access it.
+Watermark Faculty Success has taken many steps to create a safe environment for your information while still making it easy for you to securely access it.

 For more information about our security practices and policies, see Serious Security.

 The short answer is that we would like to have at least the last three years of data available.
-That said, the immediate interest is in having complete faculty information for the 2014 calendar year for the current faculty annual review period.
+That said, the immediate interest is in having complete faculty information for the current faculty annual review period.
 As we are now beyond the point of simply meeting that immediate need in a relatively short time frame, we hope that faculty will take some time to back-fill earlier data.
 Of course, the bottom line is that the more complete (breadth and depth) your profile the more useful and valid it will be for reporting purposes (providing you with a cv, and complete and accurate NSF and/or NIH Biographical Sketches).

 You, your academic leadership chain, and other university level administrators responsible for fulfilling various reporting needs.
 Security roles are assigned to each individual based on their need to have access to faculty information.
 These are some of the security role configurations we have established: